Michael Koppy

 I didn’t play anywhere in public for 25 years, from 1976 to 2001, partly because—when I was pretty successfully producing and directing concerts, stage musicals, film projects and television in San Francisco—the pioneering concert promoter Bill Graham advised me (well, severely chastised me is perhaps a more accurate characterization), “You do too many things!
 You can’t do that!”
 When I meekly replied, wounded, almost falsetto-voiced, “But all my shows are successful.”
 He growled back, “Yeah, I know—and you can’t do that!
 People in this business don’t like it if you do a lot of things—most of ’em can’t even do the one job they have!”

 Kinda made sense, actually.
 So my guitars stayed pretty much out of sight.
 Even close friends—folks who’d frequently come over for dinner and with whom I’d spend many, many hours through the years socializing and talking about everything else under the sun—didn’t know I owned one, much less played and made up the occasional song.
-I wasn’t embarrassed, understand, or consciously concealing it from them; just no reason, really, to bring it up....
+I wasn’t embarrassed, understand, or consciously concealing it from them; just no reason, really, to bring it up.

-Autumn, 1976: last show prior to moving
+Autumn, 1976: last show before moving

 backstage for the next 25 years

 It was a chance encounter with an open-mic night at a dive bar called the Hotel Utah in San Francisco—and a lesbian biker barmaid’s bemused persistence—that got me back on stage, that first night (after a few weeks of her coaxing, daring and downright ridiculing my reticence) with “The Yellow Rose of Texas”.
-I always tried to hassle that Harley-Davidson ridin’ hard-as-nails fun woman as good as she gave—regularly and loudly inquiring as I walked in, “So how’s yer little pink Vespa runnin’?”, just to get her snarling and flashing evil eyes back across the bar.
+I always tried to hassle that Harley-Davidson ridin’ hard-as-nails fun woman as good as she gave—regularly and loudly inquiring as I walked in, “So how’s yer little pink Vespa runnin’?”, just to get her snarling and flashing evil eyes back across the bar at me.

 Returning to Ashmore’s Store